What is CBD?

 What’s the Difference Between CBD and THCv?

 CBD comes in various forms of consumption as well.
-There are CBD oil tinctures, vape cartridges, flower, gummies, chocolates, capsules, and topicals.
+There are CBD oil tinctures, vape cartridges, flowers, gummies, chocolates, capsules, and topicals.
 ATLRx carries an entire collection; for THCv, we have our fruit punch 10mg gummies, and in our retail front, we have vape cartridges in the strains Blue Skittles and Strawberry Cough.
 Our THCv carts are blended with CBD, which complements the minor cannabinoid.

 In an unregulated CBD market, there’s a saturation of companies who aren’t being honest about their products, even going so far as providing labs that give you no insight into the development whatsoever.
 ATLRx takes safety procedures, regulations, and transparency very seriously; we follow the federal regulations and protocols of recreational states such as Colorado and Oregon.
 Our products are tested multiple times following each process.
 In a DEA-certified lab, we test for metals, pesticides, solvents, and any unwanted debris.
 Those results are then put onto QR codes on the packages of ATLRx products so that you know what is in our products.
 In retail, we embrace the educational measures of this industry, safety always being our number one priority.
 Nothing even lands in the store if it isn’t an immaculate product.
 We look out for your better interest by providing a piece of paper that tells you it is a federally legal product within the Farm Bill of 2018 and a dosing chart in case you need a guide.
 Transparency is how we have set ourselves apart in the industry.